 F1 and F2 are the 5A safety fuses.

-The diode D4 and D5 are TVS diodes used for over voltage protection from solar panel and load side.
+The diode D4 and D5 are TVS diodes used for overvoltage protection from the solar panel and load side.

-The current sensor ACS712 sense the current from the solar panel and feeds to the Arduino analog pin-1.
+The current sensor ACS712 senses the current from the solar panel and feeds to the Arduino analog pin-1.

 The 3 LEDs are connected to the digital pins of the microcontroller and serve as an output interface to display the charging state.

-The back light switch is to control the back light of LCD dislay.
+The backlight switch is to control the backlight of the LCD display.